Step 1: Find an Internship

 - Upload all of the required supporting documents.

-- The information in your application and your employer’s application must be complete, and payment must be received before you can submit your application.
+- Your application and your employer’s application must be complete, and payment must be received before you can submit your application.
 Use our applicant checklist to ensure you submit a complete application.

 Step 5: Submit Your Application

-- Incomplete applications will be returned for Participant Review with an email explaining the required additions/revisions.
+- Incomplete applications will be returned for the required additions/revisions.
 You and/or your employer must complete the revisions and resubmit your application.

 - You may need to repeat this process until your application is complete and ready to be reviewed.
 Initial Review is NOT a detailed review.
-It is the process used to collect documents/information needed to conduct a full review.
+It is to collect the documents/information needed to conduct a full review.

 Step 6: Application Review

-- Approximately six to eight days after your application is In Queue, a Career Training team member will change your status to Under Review and begin the formal review, which takes one to two business days to complete.
+- After approximately six to eight days, a Career Training team member will change your status to Under Review and begin the formal review, which takes one to two business days to complete.

 - For three-day review, expedited service is available for a fee.